-The pilots now their rules of art apply, The mystic needle's devious aim to try.
-The compass plac'd to catch the rising ray , The quadrant's shadows studious they survey !
-Along the arch the gradual index slides, While Phœbus down the vertic circle glides.
+Ver.
+835. The operation of taking the sun's azimuth, in order to discover the eastern or western variation of the magnetic needle.
 Now, seen on ocean's utmost verge to swim, He sweeps it vibrant with his nether limb.

+840

-Their sage experience thus explores the height And polar distance of the source of light: Then thro' the chiliad's triple maze they trace Th' analogy that proves the magnet's place.
-The wayward steel, to truth thus reconcil'd, No more th' attentive pilot's eye beguil'd.
+Their sage experience thus explores the height,

+And polar distance of the source of light:

+Then thro' the chiliads triple maze, they trace

+Th' analogy that proves the magnet's place.

+The wayward steel, to truth thus reconcil'd,

+No more th' attentive pilot's eye beguil'd.

-The natives, while the ship departs the land, Ashore with admiration gazing stand.
-Majestically slow, before the breeze, In silent pomp she marches on the seas.
-Her milk-white bottom casts a softer gleam, While trembling thro' the green translucent stream.
+The natives, while the ship departs the land,

+Ashore with admiration gazing stand,

+Majestically slow, before the breeze,

+In silent pomp she marches on the seas.

-The wales +, that close above in contrast shone, Clasp the long fabric with a jetty zone.
+Her milk-white bottom cast a softer gleam, While trembling thro' the green translucent stream.
+The wales, that close above in contrast shone, Clasp the long fabric with a jetty zone.